bmorelli25/Become-A-Full-Stack-Web-Developer/README.md

 ---
 ### Start Here
 * Take a look at the big picture: [**Web Developer Roadpath**](https://github.com/kamranahmedse/developer-roadmap)
-* Youtube video outlining what to learn (similar to above, but in video format) - [Watch this if you want to become a web developer](https://www.youtube.com/watch?v=pB0WvcxTbCA)
+* YouTube video outlining what to learn (similar to above, but in video format) - [Watch this if you want to become a web developer](https://www.youtube.com/watch?v=pB0WvcxTbCA)
 * [My journey to becoming a web developer from scratch without a CS degree (and what I learned from it)](https://medium.freecodecamp.com/my-journey-to-becoming-a-web-developer-from-scratch-without-a-cs-degree-2-years-later-and-what-i-4a7fd2ff5503#.vk5vkb18q) (Medium)
 * What happens when you type google into your address bar? [[Reddit Link]](https://www.reddit.com/r/cscareerquestions/comments/55ydbs/common_interview_question_what_happens_when_you/)
   * [Tuts Plus - The http protocol every web developer must know](https://code.tutsplus.com/tutorials/http-the-protocol-every-web-developer-must-know-part-1--net-31177)